Drug precursors: Trafficking

 Organized crime groups operating in East and Southeast Asia have demonstrated significant sophistication in recent years, as well as their comparative advantage when it comes to sourcing precursors and specialized non-controlled precursor and pre-precursor chemicals for the illicit manufacture of drugs.
 Aside from regulatory controls that are easily bypassed, Southeast Asia, and in particular the Mekong sub-region, is situated next to two of the world's leading chemical-producing countries, China and India.

 However, while the chemical and pharmaceutical industries of China, and to a lesser extent India, are known to be the primary sources of the chemicals used for illicit drug production in Southeast Asia, these industries have also grown rapidly within the region itself in recent years and play an increasingly important role in the illicit drug trade.
 For example, between 2010 and 2018, outputs of chemicals and their products in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam, increased in value by nearly 40 per cent from US$132 billion to US$181 billion.

+Regional experts have highlighted concerns regarding the use of border infrastructure to facilitate trafficking of precursors and supporting illicit industries.
+For example, the Ban Mom port mentioned above is located in an area confirmed to be a location used for trafficking drugs and precursor chemicals into and out of drug production areas and special regions.
+Laos is the key route into the Golden Triangle for precursors from China, and for the export of finished products down the Mekong, shipments of which have been seized across the region and beyond.
+The UNODC has also noted an increase in shipments from Myanmar via the Andaman Sea.
+In 2024, UNODC reported that the year prior seizures of methamphetamine reached the highest amount ever recorded for the region.

+The synthetic drug market has grown rapidly due in large part to organized crime groups leveraging creative chemistry and gaps in precursor regulatory frameworks to supply both controlled and non-controlled chemicals and designer precursors to expand production.

 Examples of such precursors and drugs made with them are listed below.